 Educational materials, such as text books or supplemental materials, which would otherwise be difficult or impossible to use by the student with sensory or processing disabilities, can be converted to an alternate, accessible format.

-Working with the Adaptive Technology Center (ATC) of Indiana University at Bloomington www.indiana.edu/~iuadapts/ along with our in-house processing, we are able to offer the student several different formats for their materials.
+Working with the Assistive Technology & Accessibility Centers (ATAC) of Indiana University at Bloomington www.indiana.edu/~iuadapts/, we are able to offer the student several different formats for their materials.

 A staff member will check with the online database to see if an already converted copy is available.
 If it is, the student’s book will not be needed and it can be returned to the student.
 If the book is not available, the student’s book will then be taken to be unbound for the scanning process.
-Once the book has been scanned and processed, the text will be transferred to a CD or flash drive in the student’s desired format.
-Books that are scanned and converted will be rebound once the conversion process is completed.
+Once the book has been scanned and processed, the book will be sent back to the IU office and may not be rebound.
 This process can take up to three or four weeks during high volume times.
-DSS and ATC will make every effort to complete the request in a timely manner.
+ATAC will make every effort to complete the request in a timely manner.
 However, depending upon when the book was received for scanning, it may need to be completed in installments.
 Other handouts, the course syllabus, or additional text materials can be converted as well.

-The ATC in Bloomington is able to convert both textbooks and any other class materials to Braille, both Grade One, and Grade Two.
+The ATAC in Bloomington is able to convert both textbooks and any other class materials to Braille, both Grade One, and Grade Two.
 This is also a time consuming process, and a lead time of at least a month is desirable for this process as well.
-The student would bring their books into the DSS and they will be forwarded down to ATC for processing.
+The student would bring their books into the DSS and they will be forwarded down to ATAC for processing.

 Please note: Requests for alternate media materials should be requested from DSS as soon as possible to ensure timely delivery.
-The Office of Disability Support Services will make every effort to convert materials in a timely manner and in the specific format requested.
-However, consideration will be given to the most expedient manner and format available in the fulfillment of student requests.
+ATAC will make every effort to convert materials in a timely manner and in the specific format requested.

 Disability Support Services assists students with a variety of adaptive technology hardware and software tools.